johnbull-dev/train-board/README.md

 A modern web application that provides real-time information about UK train stations and services, built as a personal project to demonstrate my coding style and approach to software development.

+## Version Info

+# 2025.3.1
+- Basic search using TIPLOC codes
+- Table to show origin of train, destination, platform, arrival time at station and arrival time at final destination
+- Basic styling

 ## Project Overview

 This application showcases my implementation of a React-based frontend that interacts with the RealTime Trains API to deliver accurate train information.
 It demonstrates my approach to: